CS340-21/tagger/Proposal.md

 Brandan: I have some background with website development and a little bit with database management.
 Never used Python before.

 Taylor: Basic knowledge of SQL, HTML, and CSS.
-No experience building an app, but experience with baseball scoring software.
+No experience building an app, but experience with baseball scoring software and user experience design.
+A Video/Scouting Manager for UT Baseball.

 # Customer value
 ### Primary Customer